nxznm/Paper/README.md

 * PRA'EMNLP2011
 * [Traversing Knowledge Graphs in Vector Space](https://arxiv.org/pdf/1506.01094.pdf)'EMNLP2015, it traverses in vector space to answer queries, and the paper shows that compositional training (modeling on path queries with length more than three) can improve knowledge base completion (sounds amazing!).
 * Neural-LP'NIPS2017
+* [Chains of Reasoning over Entities, Relations, and Text using Recurrent Neural Networks](https://www.aclweb.org/anthology/E17-1013.pdf)'EACL2017.
+Given a query, answer the relation between two entities.
+The whole task is similar to PRA, the difference is that this paper uses RNN and each path doesn't only have relations but also entities.
 * [Multi-Hop](https://arxiv.org/pdf/1808.10568.pdf)'EMNLP2018
 * [Embedding Logical Queries on Knowledge Graphs](https://arxiv.org/pdf/1806.01445.pdf)'NIPS2018, which is followed by Query2box.
 * [MetaKGR](http://nlp.csai.tsinghua.edu.cn/~lzy/publications/emnlp2019_meta.pdf)'EMNLP2019, which uses reinforcement learning to do KG reasoning(given a query (h,r,?), return a path as an explain to (h,r,t)), and combines meta-learning to alleviate few-short relations.